Cambridge Day Trip From London | Complete 24-Hour Visitors Guide

 A charming and pretty city in England, brimming with scholarly achievements Cambridge makes for a pleasant day trip out of London.

-The university city is home to a long list of colleges as well as the famed University of Cambridge.
+Cambridge is a university city and is home to Cambridge University and its long list of colleges.
 The streets hold stories of past residents who lived and studied here and went on to live in history books.

-But the city also boasts some of the most striking architecture in its buildings and bridges, and alleyways, the River Clam is a popular punting place for locals and visitors alike.
-So, it’s safe to say that there is plenty to do here in a day.
+But the city also boasts some of the most striking architecture in its buildings and bridges, King’s College and alleyways, the River Cam is a popular punting place for locals and visitors alike.
+So, it’s safe to say that there is plenty to do when visiting Cambridge.
 But where to start?
-No worries let me help you with that.
+No worries let me help you with your Cambridge day trip itinerary.

-This guide provides all the information you need to plan the perfect day trip to Cambridge from London, whether it’s your first time or your fifth.
+This Cambridge day trip from London guide provides all the information you need to plan the perfect first day trip in Cambridge, whether it’s your first time or your fifth.

 How To Get To Cambridge From London

-There are three main options to get from London to Cambridge, namely train, coach, and car.
-If you’re wanting a scenic trip where you control the schedule, then driving yourself is ideal.
+There are three main options to get from London to Cambridge, on a day trip to Cambridge from London namely train, coach, and car.
+If you’re wanting a scenic day trip to Cambridge where you control the schedule, then driving yourself is ideal.

 The coach is the cheapest, although also the slowest journey.
 However, the train is, without a doubt, the fastest way to get there, which will allow a little more exploration time.